The Problem with Drug and Supplement Tolerance

 We see this effect across every pathway we've studied with CBD.
 Thank you endocannabinoid system!

-THC, CBN, and CBG can all build tolerance since their agonist (push in one direction).
+THC, CBN, and CBG can all build tolerance since they are agonist (push in one direction).
 This is why we focus on CBD isolate and not full spectrum (plus the histamine kick).

 We looked at specific research on whether CBD causes tolerance here.

 In fact, CBD can help with tolerance caused to other pathways!